How the Inquiry operates

 Investigative Portfolios

-The Inquiry has been split into four thematic investigative streams, called portfolios.
+The Inquiry's investigations have been split into four thematic streams, called portfolios.
 These four portfolios are being investigated concurrently and each covers different aspects of the Inquiry's Terms of Reference.

 The Inquiry appreciates that there will inevitably be overlap between the matters being considered under each of the portfolios and will work to avoid duplication where possible.